Class GraphObjectAbstract

 this GraphObject

-• Add a data-binding to this GraphObject for the given property names and optional conversion function.
+• Add a data-binding to this GraphObject for the given property names and optional conversion functions.
+The added Binding will be of kind Binding.isToData.

-Do not add, modify, or remove any Bindings after this object has been copied.
+Do not add, modify, or remove any Bindings after this GraphObject has been copied.

 An example using .bind with the shorthand arguments: